jtriley/StarCluster/README.rst

   - Streaming the process by adding nodes as soon as they are ready instead of waiting for all of them. (`Pull Request 434`_)
   - Removed some remote read/writes (very slow) and replaced them get/edit/push.
   - Cancels spot instances requests going to state "bid-too-low" or "capacity-oversubscribed", which avoids StarCluster to look frozen while waiting endlessly for them to become active. (`Commit f4c4d0`_)
   - Ability to configure various node instance types with a "selection factor".
 The call to add node will then pick the type to use in function of the spot market prices and the "selection factor".
-See the wiki page `Various Nodes Type Support`_ for instructions. (`Pull Request 18`_)
+See the wiki page `Various Node Types Support`_ for instructions. (`Pull Request 18`_)
 * Support for multiple subnets - Via the cluster template, allows to get spot instances in the cheapest zone.
   Dropped the --subnet-id start command flag. (`Commit 0824e3`_)
 * Adds a mode where the cluster configuration is written to master:/etc/starcluster.
 To activate, simply add flag